Craponne Canal: Salon-de-Provence to Arles

 Adam de Craponne died in 1576, but on May 3 1581 his former colleagues (anniveleurs), the Ravel brothers, obtained a licence from the councillors of Arles, enabling them to extend across the plain of Crau.
-They had requested, and obtained, the support of Robert de Montcalm, councillor of king Henry III of France and president of his court at the Parliament of Aix-en-Provence.
+They had requested, and obtained, the support of Robert de Montcalm, councillor of king Henry III of France and president of his court at the Parlement of Aix-en-Provence.
 De Montcalm used his own money to purchase a two-ninths share of the Arles project on 29 August 1583.

 In 1584 the associates built the Pont-de-Crau, a bridge and aqueduct across a fetid, foul-water, swamp south east of Arles.
 This was a significant cost and was commenced on 22 August 1585.
 Two consuls of Arles had opposed the project and energised a following among the local population, so De Montcalm called them to appear before the Parliament of Aix in November 1585, but he died on 20 October 1585, before the hearing.